quartx-analytics/calllogger/README.md

 Development
 ----------

 In order to run this project locally, run the below commands with `pdm` installed.
-Adding a `.env` file with enviroment varible you want to alter in the project root directory will allow for settings changes.
+Adding a `.env` file with the environment variables you want to alter in the project's root directory, will allow for settings to be easily changed.

 ```bash
 pdm install